310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-You too, Tetora.
-Are you hungry?
-You can have some taiyaki if you like~♪
+you too, tetora. are you hungry? you can have some taiyaki if you like~♪
 {% endbubble %}

 {% bubble Tetora %}